-LABELLE, Florida — Wildlife officials hope to finally release an endangered Florida panther that was rehabilitated after a car crash.
+LABELLE, Florida — Wildlife officials on Monday finally released an endangered Florida panther that was rehabilitated after a car crash.

-Two scheduled releases last week had to be postponed after the young female panther eluded capture inside its 5-acre pen at the White Oak Conservation Center in Yulee.
+The panther was released in southeastern Hendry County, the Florida Fish and Wildlife Conservation Commission reported.
+Two scheduled releases last week had to be postponed after the young female panther eluded capture inside her 5-acre pen at the White Oak Conservation Center in Yulee.

-The panther was rescued as a kitten in May.
-It needed surgery for injuries that included a broken leg, rib fractures and bruising around its lungs.
+The panther was rescued as a kitten last May in Collier County.
+Rescuers took her to the Animal Specialty Hospital of Florida, where she received surgery for injuries that included a broken leg, rib fractures and bruising around her lungs.

 The panther is an endangered species, and it's rare for wildlife officials to treat them in captivity.
 Only around 160 panthers are believed to roam southern Florida.